shvenkat/dotfiles/python/tools.md

 Python's DB-API2, each connection has cursors, each cursor can execute statements.
 This may be borrowed from MySQL or PostgreSQL terminology.
 So, whether `sqlite3.Cursor` instances are reused or not, does not affect efficiency in `libsqlite`.
-The only impact is only on the Python side, where it might be a bit more efficient, particularly if a large number of fast queries are made.
+The only impact is on the Python side, where it might be a bit more efficient, particularly for a large number of fast queries.
 However, be careful to complete iteration over the results of one query _before_ executing another.

 ### DuckDB